wvu-cs111/spring2017/assignment7/README.md

 You are to complete the assignment individually, however you may discuss ideas with others.

-To submit your code, push your code back to your lab 6 Github repository.
+To submit your code, push your code back to your Github repository.
 For each submission, you will receive an email containing the results of my secret JUnit tests.
 Your grade will be based on your last push prior to the deadline.
 You may submit your code multiple times prior to the deadline.

 #### Submission Deadline